veit/jupyter-tutorial/docs/data-processing/postgresql/index.rst

 ACID compliant
-    ACID (**A** tomicity, **C** onsistency, **I** solation, **D** urability) is a series of properties that database transactions should fulfill to guarantee the validity of the data even in the event of a fault.
+    ACID (**A** tomicity, **C** onsistency, **I** solation, **D** urability) is a series of properties that database transactions should fulfil to guarantee the validity of the data even in the event of a fault.

 SQL:2011
     Ttemporal_tables <https://github.com/arkhipov/temporal_tables>`_ also meet